anirudh-challa/anomaly/README.md

 cd groovy
 ./run.sh

-To get top spammers along with score of truthfulness in a sperpate file called results.txt:
+To get top spammers along with score of truthfulness in a sperpate file called results.txt (dependency on sklearn and numpy packages):

 eg:python results.py 4

 This will give you the top 4 spammers with the worst truthful scores.
 You can change this to any number.